Florian-Thake/TeaScript-Cpp-Library/README.md

 # Example TeaScript Code

-(Better syntax highlighting on the TeaScript home page.)
+Better syntax highlighting is on the TeaScript home page or in Notepad++ with the provided [SyntaxHighlighting.xml](TeaScript_SyntaxHighlighting_Notepad%2B%2B.xml)

 ```cpp
 def    age  := 42     // mutable variable of type i64